 We also sell original NOS Roland RT-1L tapes, when we can find stock, and they can sound great, but we do not guarantee our machines if RT-1L tapes are used.
 This may seem odd, but tape stock is very susceptible to atmospheric conditions – unless it is stored in a cool dry stable environment, it can degrade over time.
 Roland loops can be well over 40 years old and we cannot be sure how well they have been stored and therefore cannot guarantee their performance.
 We’ve also recently opened one to find a vast splice gap that would not pass our quality control, so they’re a gamble (we only use our new loops in our own machines if that helps you decide).

 This is a question that until recently remained unanswered: the individuals who may have known are in many cases no longer with us.
-Tony asked the CEO of Roland, Jun-Ichi Miki (who started his career on the RE-201 assembly line), when they met some years ago but Roland no longer hold that information.
+Tony asked the CEO of Roland, Jun-Ichi Miki (who started his career on the RE-201 assembly line), when they met some years ago but he advised that Roland no longer hold that information.
 An interesting fact that came out of that meeting (when we were part of the Boss Cause & Effects exhibition in Sept 2017) was that Roland do not even know for sure who designed the RE-201.
 So the quest continued.

 For some time, we’d blindly bought batches of assorted vintage reels in the hope of finding something that matched the Roland RT-1L in appearance, but it soon became apparent that we were in the realm of needles in haystacks.
 We persevered: Dr Huw felt certain he knew which manufacturer supplied Roland and from there we began a process of elimination, scouring the manufacturer’s spec sheets and narrowing it down to several possible contenders.